LeMonADE-project/plainExamples/README.md

 * Clone and Install the library `git clone https://github.com/LeMonADE-project/LeMonADE.git`
 * Install cmake (minimum version 2.8)
-* Go to one of the project directories and perform the standard build of LeMonADE
 * This directory can be compiled by

 ````sh